 The ceiling was pulled off to expose the beams.
 New beveled siding was nailed down on top of the beams to make a wooden ceiling.

-And of course, every bit of the plaster was removed.
+And of course, every bit of the plaster was removed by the owner.

 The decision to save the original flooring in this room had profound implications.